coolbaby0208/MN-COVID19/README.md

 # MN-COVID-19
-This r markdown file was setup for my personal use t olook at COVID-19 data in Minnesota (not a lot of comments: added later if I have time).
+This r markdown file was setup for my personal use to look at COVID-19 data in Minnesota (not a lot of comments: added later if I have time).
 It outputs a pdf file named "COVID_markdown.pdf".

 1. Please download all files to the same directory and run "COVID.Rproj"